-• Prohibits selling or giving tobacco or vapor products to a person under the age of 21.
+- Prohibits selling or giving tobacco or vapor products to a person under the age of 21. - Permits the Governor to seek government-to-government consultations with tribes about raising the minimum legal age of sale in cigarette tax compacts.

 HEALTH IMPACT REVIEW